pusher/pusher-websocket-android/README.md

 # Pusher Android Library

+**Looking for Push Notifications?
+Check out [Pusher Beams](https://pusher.com/beams)**

 pusher-websocket-android is a wrapper library around [pusher-websocket-java](https://github.com/pusher/pusher-websocket-java).
 Whereas the underlying library is a purely Java library, this library has interaction with Android APIs.
 As a result, we can provide a better experience for mobile developers.
-We can also use Pusher's new BETA feature: native push notifications.

 This README will only cover library-specific features.
 In order to get the core documentation, please visit the README of [pusher-websocket-java](https://github.com/pusher/pusher-websocket-java).